montuyamaricela/Eye-vision-optical/README.md

   - Experience a virtual try-on for eyewear products.
   - Upload a photo and virtually try on different glasses.

+- **Book an Appointment:**
+  - Schedule an appointment with our optometrists.
+  - Choose a preferred date and time.
+  - Receive a confirmation email with appointment details.

 ## Technologies Used

 - **PHP:** Server-side scripting language.